Medically Reviewed By | Dr. Hope Lima, PhD, RDN, LRD, IBCLC

 - You're carrying multiple babies

-- You've been told to stop sexual activity during the rest of your pregnancy
+- You've been told to stop sexual activity throughout the rest of your pregnancy

 - You've been experiencing bleeding during pregnancy